+Buildings

+Plant and equipment

+4 to 15 years

-Buildings 20 years Supply and refining infrastructure 20 to 30 years Plant and equipment 4 to 15 years • Land Not depreciated
+Supply and refining infrastructure

+Land

+Not depreciated

 Minimum operating stock - significant estimate

 Minimum operating stock, which is the minimum level of inventories held in the entire supply chain and is necessary to operate supply and refining as a going concern, is treated as part of property, plant and equipment.
 It is valued at cost.